jeremyandrews/sitter/README.md

 Sitter

-Sitter is a library for managing user registration, login, and the users things.
+Sitter is a library for managing user registration, login, and the user's things.